OSGeo/grass-website/content/about/citation.md

 #### GRASS 8.x - GRASS 7.8.6

-Each GRASS GIS release has its own version DOI identifying a precise, archived snapshot of the software (e.g., a specific 8.x release).
+Each GRASS release has its own version DOI identifying a precise, archived snapshot of the software (e.g., a specific 8.x release).
 All version DOI are linked to the concept DOI of the GRASS project.